boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Text Width

-This option allows you to set the maximum width for the Legend Items and it is applicable only if text-overflow is set as Trim or Wrap.
+This option allows you to set the maximum width for the Legend Items and is applicable only if text-overflow is set as Trim or Wrap.

 ![Legend Text Width Option in chart](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/legend-text-overflow-width-option.png)

 ![Legend Text Width in chart](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/legend-text-overflow-width.png)

-If you uncheck the `Show Legend` property in the property panel, the dependent properties **Legend color**, **Legend position**, **customization button** and **Legend title** are also hidden.
+If you uncheck the `Show Legend` property in the property panel, the dependent properties **Legend color**, **Legend position**, **customization button**, and **Legend title** are also hidden.

 ### Filter